nayandas69/auto-website-visitor/README.md

 > Edge is mostly recommended on Windows.
 > For Linux, Chrome and Firefox work best.

-## Prebuilt EXE & Linux Binary
+## EXE, Linux Binary & .deb package

 > [!WARNING]
-> Check the **latest release assets** section to download the ready-to-use prebuilt files.
+> Check the **latest release assets** section to download the ready-to-use files.

 ### For Windows

-- Download `Auto.Website.Visitor.exe` from the release
+- Download `awv.exe` from the release
 - Double click to launch
 - Follow on-screen prompts